Meagan McCray: Early life and education

-Club
+Club career

 While enrolled at Santa Clara University, McCray appeared for Women's Premier Soccer League team Sonoma County Sol.
-She was on the club roster in 2006 and appeared in 2 league matches in 2007.
+She was on the club roster in 2006 and appeared in two league matches in 2007.

 McCray signed as a free agent with FC Gold Pride of Women's Professional Soccer in 2009.
-She didn't appear in a match for the club.
+She didn't make an appearance for the club, spending the majority of the season out injured with a separated shoulder.